|Venue:||On-Demand Webinar Series|

 |Contact Hours:||9 Hours|

 * VAT (= MWST/MOMS/SALES TAX) will only be added for certain UK vets attending courses abroad and for all attendees when attending courses in the UK.

 Ultrasonography has become a crucially important diagnostic imaging modality in Equine Orthopedics and most Equine Practitioners nowadays have access to the necessary equipment.
 A growing number of equine orthopedic specialists have furthermore extended the use of ultrasonography creatively to assist with injection techniques and to facilitate minimally invasive surgery.
 This webinar series has been developed to provide equine and mixed animal practitioners who have experience with ultrasonography, with the theoretical knowledge of performing ultrasound-guided orthopedic injections and ultrasound-assisted surgical techniques, covering all regions of the musculoskeletal apparatus of the horse.
 A review of conventional and biologic treatment modalities for orthopedic conditions will round the webinar series up.

 The following topics will be covered in highly illustrated lectures and case presentations:

 Open and frank discussions are encouraged during the course and the speakers will share their personal experiences with attendees, be it successes or failures.

-The matching wetlabs listed below, will be held at Tennessee Equine Hospital, near Nashville, TN and at Rainbow Equine Hospital, UK in 2021.
+The matching wetlabs listed below, will be held at The Mid-Atlantic Equine Medical Center, near Princeton, NJ in November 2022.
 Please get in touch with us if you would also like to take part in the wetlabs.